jrmarino/fetch-freebsd/README.md

 It has been modified to allow building on Linux and Solaris 10u8, and is the version of fetch used by [Ravenports](https://www.ravenports.com).

-The BSD-style makefile build and installs:
+The cmake-based makefiles build and install:

-  1. dynamically built fetch program (SSL library statically linked)
+  1. dynamically built fetch program (SSL libraries are statically linked by default)
   1. static libfetch library
   1. static libfetch library compiled with Position Independent Code
   1. dynamic libfetch library